mateusz800/GAN_playground/DCGAN/README.md

 ## Generating digits

 Model trained with 60 000 samples of digits images taken from `MNIST` dataset.
+Generator generate 28x28 images.
 <br/>
 <br/>
-*Each frame of the gift below is generated after each epoch (total 10)*
+*Each frame of the gift below is generated after each epoch (total 5)*
 ![Image](model/training.gif)

 <div style='display:flex'>